patiphan18/mobileTeam0/README.md

 ﻿This is a project in 88837459 Electronic Commerce on Mobile Devices Subject
-Develop by: Team0, Semester 2/2022, Software Engineering
+Develop by: Team 0, Semester 2/2022, Software Engineering
 Faculty of Informatics, Burapha University